- Monthly Theme: Erotic Thrillers

 Sean: Can you give me one example of the film’s masculine sensibility?

 Kristine: The dumb hetero male protagonist.
-The female love interest with no discernable characteristic besides wealth.
+The one female love interest with no discernable characteristic besides wealth.

 Sean: Yeah, Gloria is a cipher.